Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 5. If sender does not need a change output:
     1. Sender [balances blinding factors](#balance-blinding-factors) of the inputs to create an excess factor `q`.
     2. Sender [encrypts](#encrypt-output) the first output with an additional excess factor `q`.
-6. Sender stores values `(assetid,value,H,c,f,aek,vek)` in its DB with its change output for later spending.
+6. Sender stores values `(assetid,value,AC,c,f)` in its DB with its change output for later spending.
 7. Sender publishes the transaction.
 8. Recipient receives the transaction and identifies its output via its control program.
 9. Recipient uses its [REK1](#record-encryption-key) to [decrypt output](#decrypt-output).
-10. Recipient stores resulting `(assetid,value,H,c,f,aek,vek)` in its DB with its change output for later spending.
+10. Recipient stores resulting `(assetid,value,H,c,f)` in its DB with its change output for later spending.
 11. Recipient separately stores decrypted plaintext payload with the rest of the reference data.
 It is not necessary for spending.